Home > Blog >

 Docparser pricing is subscription‑based, with tiers linked to document volume and feature depth.

 Logiwa is a cloud‑native WMS built for high‑volume ecommerce and DTC brands, with strong support for warehouse robotics integrations.
 It orchestrates warehouse tasks across human workers, conveyor belts, and various robots to automate flows, using artificial intelligence and rules to maintain operational balance.
+For brands running 3PL fulfillment or managing their own ecommerce fulfillment operations, Logiwa provides the real-time data layer that keeps automation and people in sync.

 Key features